localagi/localAGI/README.md

 ----------------------------------

 #### Update - archived
-Due to several offensive actions against my person, I left AGiXT development and will also leave github.
+Due to several reasons, I left AGiXT development and will also leave github.

-Despite not acting anymore in terms of FOSS or offering integration, I will leave this an archive.
+Despite not acting anymore in terms of FOSS or offering integration, I will let the pages and repos as reference.

 Have fun all!